xentu/xentu-engine/docs/source/lua-code-reference/the-assets-keyword.rst

 properties, and a collection of layers of either objects or arranged tiles that can be drawn onto the screen.

-This type of object is ideal for building complicated visuals in games.
-Things like levels for platformers, or tile based games (think Stardew Valley).
-Xentu currently supports the TMX format, which is provided by a popular editor for these kinds of structures called Tiled.

 Here is an example of how to load a tilemap:

 .. code-block:: lua